raj23manj/k8-edward/README.md

-		statefulsets allow stateful apps stable storage with volumes on their number deleting and/or scaling a statefulset down will not delete the volumes associated with it A statefulSet will allow your stateful app to use DNS to find other peers
+		statefulsets allow stateful apps stable storage with volumes on their number deleting and/or scaling a statefulset down will not delete the volumes associated with it A statefulSet will allow your stateful app to use DNS to find other peers cassandra, elastic search

 	Daemon Sets:
+	  it ensures that every single node in the k8s cluster runs the same pod resources it is useful if we want to ensure that a certain pod is running on every single node when a node is added to the cluster a new pod will be started automatically same when a node is removed the pod will not be rescheduled on another node
+		usecases:
+		  Logging aggregators
+			Monitoring
+			LoadBalancer / reverse Proxies / API Gateways Running a daemon that only needs one instance per physical instance

+	Resource Usage Monitoring: (metric server)
+	  Heapster(deprecated) enables Container Cluster Monitoring and Performance Analysis it is a prerequisite if you want to do a pod auto scaling Heapster exports cluster metrics via REST endpoints Visualizations can be shown using Grafana
+		CAdvisor is used to accumulate the metrics

+		Heapster is deprecated so use Metric Server(prometeus)

+		kubectl top node/pod -> to see metrics

+	Auto Scaling:
+	  Horizontal auto scaling is possible

+	Affinity and anti-affinity:
+	 	similar to nodeSelector for node affinity, can do more complex scheduling pod affinity/anti-affinity allows to create rules how pods should be scheduled taking into account other running pods This mechanism is only relevant during scheduling, once a pod is running it'll need to be recreated to apply rules again

+	Taints and Tolerations:
+	  opposite of node affinity
+		used to say pods cannot run on same nodes taints are applied to nodes and tolerations are applied to pods

+	Custom Resource Definitions:
+	  how we define the pods

+	Operators:
+	  it is a method of packaging, deploying and managing a k8s app